-A native Virginian, Charley is a graduate of Woodberry Forest School, where his father John was a beloved and longtime faculty member and administrator.
+A native Virginian, Charley is a graduate of Woodberry Forest School, where his father, John, was a beloved and longtime faculty member and administrator.
 He has served as the president of the Virginia Association of Independent Schools

-, on the board of the Mid-Atlantic Episcopal School Association
+and on the board of the Mid-Atlantic Episcopal School Association

-Charley and his wife Sallie live on campus.
-They have three children, John, Henry, and Janie '18.
+Charley and his wife, Sallie, live on campus.
+They have three children: John, Henry, and Janie '18.